 For family work we offer four options to alleviate this situation at the start of the process.

 Secondly, we offer a consultation to discuss your particular situation in detail and then advise on how best to proceed.
 The consultation will last up to an hour and be followed by a detailed letter of advice.
-For this we charge a fixed fee of £165 plus VAT, in total, £198.
+For this we charge a fixed fee of £200 plus VAT.
 We will also give an estimate of likely future costs.

 Thirdly, we offer you the certainty of a fixed fee for certain types of work such as an undefended divorce or a parental responsibility agreement.